skovachev/Talks/README.md

 # Talks

-Resouces for all of my talks.
+Resources for all of my talks.